jduffield65/coppafish/docs/config_setup.md

 A config (.ini) file needs to be created for each experiment to run the pipeline.
 All parameters not specified in this file will inherit the [default values](config.md).
-The parameters with Default = `MUST BE SPECIFIED` are the bare minimum parameters which must be specified.
+The parameters with Default = `MUST BE SPECIFIED` are the bare minimum parameters which need to be set in the experiment config file.
 Some example config files for typical experiments are listed below.

 ## Example Config Files